RicoSuter/DNT/README.md

 **Samples:**

+Bump the minor version of all selected projects by 1:

 ```
 dnt bump-version minor
 ```

-Bumps the minor version of all selected projects by 1.
+Sets the patch version of all selected projects to 18:

 ```
 dnt bump-version patch /patch:18
 ```

-Sets the patch version of all selected projects to 18.

 ## Solution Commands